 You can’t expect your teen to understand every direction you give them when they are learning to drive.
 Instead of telling them to slow down, tell them to apply the brakes.
 Don’t be vague and tell them where to look and what to avoid.

-Due to COVID-19, our driving school now offers online drivers education for your convenience and safety.
-We offer instructor-led teen driving course in Houston as well as a parent-taught teen driver education due to the COVID-19 threat.
+Due to COVID-19, our driving school now offers teen driver’s education for your convenience and safety.
+We offer instructor-led teen driving course in Houston as well as a parent-taught teen driver education.
 Call 8329343077 for more information about our programs.